 In our many years of GMAT prep at Prep Zone Academy™, we have seen many candidates struggle to cross the 700 barrier because of a single but crucial mistake:

 Whether it is carelessness on Subject-Verb Agreement questions or conceptual errors on Combinatorics questions, if you want to cross the 700 barrier, you need to know exactly what’s holding you back.

-Fast forward a decade, and nearly all of our GMAT students use the GMAT Error Log – it has proven to be a very useful tool to keep track of the students’ response to every question.
+Fast forward a decade, and nearly all of our GMAT students use our GMAT Error Log template – it has proven to be a very useful tool to keep track of the students’ response to every question.

 - If the student has answered a question correctly, is it a lucky guess?